An axiomatic approach to default risk and model uncertainty in rating systems: Introduction

-The focus of a rating is on the probability of default (PD), which refers to the creditworthiness of the borrower (if necessary with support), and \textit{not} to credit-specific terms, such as exposure at default (EaD) or loss given default (LGD).
-Nevertheless, all three terms play an important role for default risks, are included in the calculation of expected losses (EL) and risk-weighted assets (RWAs), and are therefore part of supervisory requirements (such as the CRR) for risk-differentiated capital backing.
-In addition to the regulatory requirements of the CRR, the European Banking Authority's (EBA) guidelines on PD and LGD estimation (EBA-GL-2017-16) \cite{EBA_GL} serve to reduce fluctuations in risk parameters, and focus on modeling techniques used in the estimation of risk parameters.
+\JS{The focus of a rating is on the probability of default (PD), which refers to the creditworthiness of the borrower, and \textit{not} to credit-specific terms, such as exposure at default (EaD) or loss given default (LGD).
+Nevertheless, all three terms play an important role in the context of default risk, are included in the calculation of expected losses (EL) and risk-weighted assets (RWAs), and are therefore part of supervisory requirements for risk-differentiated capital backing.
+Since rating systems are mathematical statistical models that transform a borrower's default-relevant characteristics into a statement of creditworthiness, they are subject to model risks and model uncertainties, which can lead to major discrepancies in credit risk management if neglected.\ Additionally, the European Banking Authority's (EBA) guidelines on PD and LGD estimation (EBA-GL-2017-16) \cite{EBA_GL} serve to reduce fluctuations in risk parameters, and focus on modeling techniques used in the estimation of risk parameters.}\ In particular, the PD estimation in low-default portfolios is a subtle issue, cf.\ Pluto and Tasche \cite{pluto2011estimating} and Tasche \cite{tasche2013bayesian}.

-Rating systems are mathematical statistical models that transform a borrower's default-relevant characteristics into a statement of creditworthiness.\ Consequently, they are subject to model risks in the form of model weaknesses and model uncertainties.\ In the aftermath of the subprime mortgage crisis, the topic of model uncertainty or Knightian uncertainty has become increasingly significant for financial institutions and found its way into regulatory requirements in various forms.\ As a consequence, this topic received a lot of attention in literature on theoretical economics, mathematical finance, and actuarial sciences, e.g., in the context of preference relations, cf.\ Gilboa and Schmeidler \cite{MR1000102} and Maccheroni et al.\ \cite{MR2268407}, general equilibrium theory, cf.\ Beissner and Riedel \cite{MR3914797}, insurance pricing, cf.\ Castagnoli et al.\ \cite{MR2070175}, Nendel et al.\ \cite{MR4269594}, and Wang et al.\ \cite{MR1604936}, as well as hedging and no-arbitrage conditions, see, for instance, Bouchard and Nutz \cite{MR3313756} and Burzoni et al.\ \cite{MR4325181}.
+In the aftermath of the subprime mortgage crisis, the topic of model uncertainty or Knightian uncertainty has become increasingly significant for financial institutions and found its way into regulatory requirements in various forms.\ \JS{As a consequence, this classical and already very prominent topic in economic theory} has received \JS{even more} attention in the literature on theoretical economics, mathematical finance, and actuarial sciences. \JS{Model uncertainty appears in the economic literature, for example,} in the context of preference relations, cf.\ Gilboa and Schmeidler \cite{MR1000102} and Maccheroni et al.\ \cite{MR2268407}, general equilibrium theory, cf.\ Beissner and Riedel \cite{MR3914797}, insurance pricing, cf.\ Castagnoli et al.\ \cite{MR2070175}, Nendel et al.\ \cite{MR4269594}, and Wang et al.\ \cite{MR1604936}, as well as hedging and no-arbitrage conditions, see, for instance, Bouchard and Nutz \cite{MR3313756} and Burzoni et al.\ \cite{MR4325181}.
 However, to the best of our knowledge, a detailed study of model uncertainty in credit risk management is not present in the literature.